 A number of shares have reported meaningful insider buying this week.
-Here are a couple which have caught my eye:
+Here are a few that caught my eye:

 Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of Wesfarmers Limited.
-The Motley Fool Australia has recommended Accent Group.
+The Motley Fool Australia owns shares of and has recommended Super Retail Group Limited and Telstra Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.